Microsoft-DXEIP/Tokyo-Hack-Docs/README.md

 ### Just click add to skype and follow the steps to add your bot to skype.
 >### **Note:** If your bot doesn't show up in Skype after this step, make sure you have the newest version of the skype app downloaded

+### This step should open up the Skype Desktop app, test it one more time with the same query to make sure it's still working on the new Skype Channel.
+### Use the same query as you did for running on localhost "Tell John I'll be 5 minutes late for our meeting"
+### Awesome!
+You've just connected an Intelligent Bot with your Skype account!

 # Where To Go From Here
 ### You now know how to setup a basic Bot with the Microsoft Bot Framework that can run on Skype
 ### For a deeper dive into the bot framework follow this tutorial which takes you through building a bot to manage Deliveries and Table Bookings at a restaurant.
 ### [Bot Framework Deep Dive Tutorial](https://github.com/Microsoft-DXEIP/Tokyo-Hack-Bot-NET-Deep-Dive.git)
+### Another great place to look for examples of bot usage are at <https://github.com/Microsoft/BotBuilder-Samples>.
+We encourage you to look through these samples to see what is possible with the Bot Framework.
 > ### **Note:** This tutorial requires Windows and Visual Studio as it uses the .NET SDK